ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2025-07-14-my-first-two-years-at-sanoma.md

 Through deployment Mondays, we also improved other aspects of maintaining our services.
 Together with the rest of the news and feature organization, we enabled automerge for dependency updates.
 This reduced the developer burden on deployment Mondays, because most dependency updates were already automatically merged.
 We created integration tests for all our services, helping developers rely on deployment pipelines and their test automation to ensure that services work as expected.

-During the Spring of 2024, I gave two presentations to the developer community in our department.
+I also gave two presentations to the developer community in our department.
 The first presentation showed how we used Datadog to monitor our new most-read service, including custom metrics, monitors, SLOs and dashboards.
 I also gave a presentation about event-driven architecture, focusing on AWS EventBridge.

+During this time, I also had the pleasure to start mentoring a junior developer as part of the [Sanoma Media Trainee](https://www.sanoma.com/fi/news/2024/sanoma-media-trainee-2025-haku-auki/) program.
+The trainee period was very fruitful to both of us and I learned a lot about mentoring a junior developer.
+The trainee was offered a permanent position at the end of 2024 and they're still part of the team.

 ## Summer 2024: New features and old updates